October Health – 2025 Report

 How mental health affects the 35-44 demographic differently

-• Health Concerns: Onset of mid-life health issues can create stress about maintaining physical and mental well-being.
+Health Concerns: The onset of midlife health issues and the stress related to maintaining physical and mental well-being.

 Data from October Health